 1. Add New Report:

 Once your report is complete, save it by clicking the 'Save' button.
 Share the report with collaborators by selecting the 'Copy Share Link' option after pressing the 'Share' button.
-Sharing reports outside the organization requires Invert support staff to get involved.
+For organizations with report user access enabled, you can also control which users or groups within your organization can view or edit a report through the 'Share' dialog — useful for managing access to sensitive analyses.
+Sharing reports with users outside your organization requires assistance from Invert support — contact us via Help & Support to arrange this.

 To remove a report from the list, press the 'Archive' button accessible in the top right corner of the report.